 The discussion should centre on the department's primary focus areas, including its policy and spending focus over the period, as contained in strategic planning documents.
-The discussion should generally be forward looking, providing information as forecast for the 2024 MTEF period, for which the growth rate is calculated from 2023/24 to 2026/27.
-Narrative on historical spending and performance trends should be included if they have a significant bearing on what the institution aims to accomplish over the 2024 MTEF period.
+The discussion should generally be forward looking, providing information as forecast for the 2025 MTEF period, for which the growth rate is calculated from the 2024/25 to 2027/28 financial years.
+Narrative on historical spending and performance trends should be included if they have a significant bearing on what the institution aims to accomplish over the 2025 MTEF period.
 Information should be set out in a succinct and concise manner, explaining the main trends in the data tables as well as the links between the different tables presented in this section and elsewhere in the chapter.